vpnsctl/mixpoissonreg/README.md

 The *mixpoissonreg* package currently has the following vignettes:

-* Introduction to the *mixpoissonreg* package  (Check the most recent version of this vignette at <https://rpubs.com/alexandrebsimas/intro-mixpoissonreg>)
+* Introduction to the *mixpoissonreg* package: <https://rpubs.com/alexandrebsimas/intro-mixpoissonreg>
-* Fitting overdispersed count data using the *mixpoissonreg* package (Check the most recent version of this vignette at <https://rpubs.com/alexandrebsimas/tutorial-mixpoissonreg>)
+* Fitting overdispersed count data using the *mixpoissonreg* package: <https://rpubs.com/alexandrebsimas/tutorial-mixpoissonreg>
-* Maximum-likelihood estimation with the *mixpoissonreg* package (Check the most recent version of this vignette at <https://rpubs.com/alexandrebsimas/ml-mixpoissonreg>)
+* Maximum-likelihood estimation with the *mixpoissonreg* package: <https://rpubs.com/alexandrebsimas/ml-mixpoissonreg>
-* Diagnostic plots with the *mixpoissonreg* package (Check the most recent version of this vignette at <https://rpubs.com/alexandrebsimas/plots-mixpoissonreg>)
+* Diagnostic plots with the *mixpoissonreg* package: <https://rpubs.com/alexandrebsimas/plots-mixpoissonreg>
-* Global and local influence analysis with the *mixpoissonreg* package (Check the most recent version of this vignette at <https://rpubs.com/alexandrebsimas/influence-mixpoissonreg>)
+* Global and local influence analysis with the *mixpoissonreg* package: <https://rpubs.com/alexandrebsimas/influence-mixpoissonreg>
-* Confidence and predictions intervals with  the *mixpoissonreg* package (Check the most recent version of this vignette at <https://rpubs.com/alexandrebsimas/intervals-mixpoissonreg>)
+* Confidence and predictions intervals with  the *mixpoissonreg* package: <https://rpubs.com/alexandrebsimas/intervals-mixpoissonreg>

 ## Basic usage